GSAT-7: Capability

 Rukmini will provide networking capabilities to various Indian Naval assets.
-During Theater-level Readiness and Operational Exercise (Tropex) in the Bay of Bengal in 2014, Rukmini was able to network about 60 ships and 75 aircraft seamlessly.
+During the 2014 edition of Theatre Level Operational Readiness Exercise in the Bay of Bengal, Rukmini was able to provide a common network about 60 ships and 75 aircraft seamlessly.
 Rukmini has a nearly 2,000 nautical mile 'footprint' over the Indian Ocean Region.

 Replacement

 The Indian Navy placed an order for GSAT-7R on June 11, 2019.
 GSAT-7R is expected to eventually replace GSAT-7.